Love Your Heart

 Beyond controlling your risk factors, you should be alert to certain symptoms and get checked by a doctor.
-Common signals that something‘s wrong with your heart include angina—pain in the chest, shoulders, arms, neck, jaw or back—as well as shortness of breath, irregular heartbeat or palpitations (arrhythmia)
+Common signals that something‘s wrong with your heart include angina—pain in the chest, shoulders, arms, neck, jaw or back—as well as shortness of breath, irregular heartbeat or palpitations (arrhythmia) and fatigue.

 Be aware that the symptoms of a heart attack can vary from person to person.
 If you’ve already had a heart attack, your symptoms may not be the same if you have another one.